Best Bond ETFs to Buy Now

 The Vanguard Total Bond Market ETF (BND) is the most popular of the Vanguard ETFs for bond investors, and one of the most popular bond ETFs of any stripe on Wall Street.
 It offers diversified exposure to the bond market in one simple and broad-based fund, with an enormous portfolio of more than 11,000 "investment grade" bonds.

 That means debt securities of high credit quality from corporations or government entities that are at lower risk of default.
-Right now, about 50% of total assets are in government bonds, with another 26% or so in corporate debt and then the rest in "securitized" bonds that focus on pools of mortgage-related assets.
+Right now, nearly 70% of total assets are in government-backed bonds, with another 26% or so in corporate debt and the rest in "securitized" bonds that focus on pools of mortgage-related assets.

 If you're a long-term, hands-off investor then you could do worse than BND as far as bond funds go.
 Buying into this one-stop holding gives exposure to the entirety of the domestic bond market without a lot of risk or complexity.